Register Trademark USA: Everything You Need to Know

 If you want to register a mark that has a design element, you'll have to search for similar or identical marks using a six-digit design code.
 You can determine your code using the Design Search Code Manual.

 If you need help with USA trademark registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.